splunk/kafka-connect-splunk/README.md

 ### Configuration schema structure

-Use the below schema to configure the Splunk Kafka Connector
+Use the below schema to configure Splunk Kafka Connector

 	```
 	'{